 The Canticle Choir rehearses on Wednesdays at 7:00 pm.
 During lent the choir rehearses on Thursdays at 7:00 pm.
 We are always looking for people who love to sing in service to the church.
 If you have the ability to match pitches you are a candidate for this choir.

 The Vigil Choir sings for the Easter Vigil and rehearses the two Saturdays prior to Easter.
 All ages are welcome to sing in the Vigil Choir.
 Family Choirs are created for other occasions such as anniversaries and installations.

 We are interested in using a wide variety of instruments in the music ministry.
 If you are interested in playing, please contact Music Director William Ickstadt.

-He has been serving as Lutheran Church Musician for 35 years and has been serving Immanuel Lutheran Church for 26 years.
-William is married to Kathleen who is Immanuel’s Fifth Grade homeroom teacher and lower grade choir director.
+He has been serving as Lutheran Church for 26 years.
+Bill is married to Kathy who teaches fifth grade at Immanuel School.

 Matthew Rasmussen serves as the contemporary worship arts director leading Eighth Day and contemporary worship on Saturdays at 5:00 p.m.
 He grew up in Kirkland, Illinois, and holds an undergraduate degree in Concordia Chicago, IL.